MicrosoftDocs/windows-dev-docs/hub/powertoys/general.md

 ---
 title: General settings for PowerToys
-description: The Microsoft PowerToys app provides custom-built utilities for Windows operating system.
+description: The Microsoft PowerToys app provides custom-built utilities for Windows.
 Find info about the version, admin mode, app theme, startup behavior, or turn on the experimental features in the General settings dashboard. ms.date: 08/03/2023 ms.topic: article
 no-loc: [PowerToys, Windows, Insider]